chriskrycho/v4.chriskrycho.com/content/pages/cv.md

 *Teaching myself web development.*

 **Beginning in January 2010**, I taught myself web programming, beginning with <abbr>PHP</abbr> and jQuery and the <abbr>LAMP</abbr> stack.
-Having a good working knowledge of <abbr>HTML</abbr> and <abbr>CSS</abbr> from designing my own blog in college, I decided to learn web development, I began by building church websites and blogs for friends in WordPress.
+Having a good working knowledge of <abbr>HTML</abbr> and <abbr>CSS</abbr> from designing my own blog in college, I decided to learn web development.
+I began by building church websites and blogs for friends in WordPress.
 Later, while working as a subcontracting consultant for [Innova Computing][innova], I developed a custom <abbr>CMS</abbr> for the Oklahoma Board of Medical Licensure.

 [innova]: https://innovacomputing.com